ARCHER2-HPC/archer2-website/support-access/status.md

 ## Recently Resolved Issues

-### Thursday 14th January 2021 16:45

-The issue on a key backend server on the ARCHER2 4-cabinet service has now been resolved.
-New jobs are being scheduled once more.
-We apologise for the inconvenience caused.
+No recent issues

 ## Upcoming Maintenance Sessions

+No planned maintenance

+## Completed Maintenance Sessions

-### Full maintenance: Thursday 4 February 2021, 0800-1600 GMT
+### Full maintenance: Thursday 4 February 2021, 0800-1600 GMT - completed 1400 GMT

-During this maintenance session users will not be able to access the login or compute nodes.
-Jobs will be drained from the system before the maintenance session.

-The maintenance session will be used by HPE Cray to resolve issues which several users are experiencing with the High Speed Network (HSN).
+The maintenance session was used by HPE Cray to resolve issues which several users are experiencing with the High Speed Network (HSN).

+We are pleased to confirm that this ARCHER2 maintenance has completed, ahead of schedule, and the service is once more available to users.